Stop the Three Sources of Massive Tension and Pain with This strategy

-Choose a power image that signifies stopping negative thoughts, such closing a floodgate, a stop sign, or as one of my clients said, “Hitting those ANTs out of the ball park!”
+Choose a power image that signifies stopping negative thoughts, such as closing a floodgate, a stop sign, or as one of my clients said, “Hitting those ANTs out of the ball park!”

-If you can yield it out or scream it out or if not say it to yourself with a serious tone.
+Say these power words, “(Your name)!
+STOP it and move forward with your life!
+If you can yell it out or scream it out or say it to yourself with a serious tone.

-Fred!
-Stop it and enjoy your meal
+(Your name)!
+Stop it and enjoy your meal.

-Fred!
-Stop it and continue walking
+(Your name)!
+Stop it and continue walking.

-Fred!
+(Your name)!
 Stop it and feel grateful

 Time for Action